Exact controllability to nonnegative trajectory for a chemotaxis system: Acknowledgement

 \section{Acknowledgement}

+The authors would like to thank the referees for valuable comments and suggestions.
 Tao is partially supported by the National Science Foundation of China under grant 11971320 and Guangdong Basic and Applied Basic Research Foundation under grant 2020A1515010530.
-Zhang is partially supported by the National Science Foundation of China under grants 12001094 and 11971179, and Fundamental Research Funds for the Central Universities under grant 2412020QD027.
+Zhang is partially supported by the National Science Foundation of China under grants 12001094, 12001087 and 11971179, and Fundamental Research Funds for the Central Universities under grant 2412020QD027.